GrowInCommunity/Growincomm-website-competetion/README.md

 Welcome to the GrowInCommunity Website Building Competition!
 This competition challenges you to showcase your web development skills by creating a stunning and functional website.
 We encourage creativity, innovation, and a strong focus on user experience.

-## Theme

-The theme for this year's competition is: "GrowIn-Website-Competetion".

 ## Eligibility

 *   The competition is open to all folks and members of the GrowInCommunity.